 The Stamp Act of 1765 taxed colonists on virtually every piece of printed paper they used, from playing cards and business licenses to newspapers and legal documents.
 The Townshend Acts of 1767 went a step further, taxing essentials such as paint, paper, glass, lead and tea.

-Britain felt the taxes were fair since much of its debt was earned fighting wars on the colonists’ behalf.
+The British government felt the taxes were fair since much of its debt was earned fighting wars on the colonists’ behalf.
 The colonists, however, disagreed.
 They were furious at being taxed without having any representation in Parliament, and felt it was wrong for Britain to impose taxes on them to gain revenue.

 Boston Massacre Enrages Colonists